 After an intensive selection process in which proposals from the five continents were evaluated, the following institutions have joined the UNISERVITATE global network:

-1. Africa: Mwenge Catholic University (Tanzania), University of Kisubi (Uganda), Université Catholique de l’Afrique Centrale (Cameroon).
+1. Africa: Mwenge Catholic University (Tanzania), University of Kisubi (Uganda), Université Catholique de l’Afrique Centrale (Cameroon), Loyola University (Congo).
 Coordinated by Tangaza University College (Nairobi, Kenya)

 2. Asia & Oceania: Fu Jen Catholic University (Taiwan), Australian Catholic University (Australia), Assam Don Bosco University (India).
 Coordinated by De la Salle University (Manila, Philippines)